bdbai/autogfw/README.md

 *Linux only*

 ## Usage
-1. Ensure `libpcap` or `libpcap-dev` installed on your system.
-2. Run with the following command
+1. Run with the following command
 ```sh
 # Turn on debug logging
 export RUST_LOG=debug